vespa-engine/documentation/en/performance/practical-search-performance-guide.md

 </pre>
 </div>

-Select 5 tracks with the highest popularity
+With that feed job completed we can select 5 tracks with the highest popularity by using the [range()](../reference/query-language-reference.html) query operator:

 <div class="pre-parent">
   <button class="d-icon d-duplicate pre-copy-button" onclick="copyPreContent(this)"></button>
 <pre data-test="exec" data-test-assert-contains="1352">
-$ vespa query 'yql=select track_id, popularity from track where {hitLimit:5,descending:true}range(popularity,0,Infinity)'
+$ vespa query 'yql=select track_id, popularity from track where {hitLimit:5,descending:true}range(popularity,0,Infinity)' \
+  'ranking=popularity'
 </pre>
 </div>

 The search returned 1352 documents, that is because the popularity is capped at 100 and several tracks share the same unique value.
 The `hitLimit` annotation for the `range` operator only specifies the lower bound, the search might return more, like in this case.
 Let us double check how many documents have the popularity equal to 100:

 <div class="pre-parent">
   <button class="d-icon d-duplicate pre-copy-button" onclick="copyPreContent(this)"></button>
 <pre data-test="exec" data-test-assert-contains="1352">
-$ vespa query 'yql=select track_id, popularity from track where popularity=100'
+$ vespa query 'yql=select track_id, popularity from track where popularity=100' \
+  'ranking=popularity'
 </pre>
 </div>
-Which checks out.
-We can use this feature in many ways, for example, returning to our recommendation search using tensors, we can use the range search with `hitLimit` to only run the personalization over the generally most popular tracks:
+Which also returns 1352 documents as expected.
+We can use the `range` query operator in many ways, for example, returning to our recommendation search using tensors, we can use the range search with `hitLimit` to only run the tensor computation over the generally most popular tracks:

 <div class="pre-parent">
   <button class="d-icon d-duplicate pre-copy-button" onclick="copyPreContent(this)"></button>